Stacking-Controlled Magnetic Exchange and Magnetoelectric Coupling in Bilayer CrI$_2$: Results

 In the BA$^\prime$ configuration (Fig.~\ref{fig:BL_bands}(right)), the broken inversion symmetry and absence of high-symmetry axes lift band degeneracies through avoided crossings, hindering the gap-reducing effect of strong interlayer coupling.
 Moreover, interlayer hybridization is orbital-selective: while certain overlaps (e.g., I-$p_z$/Cr-$d_{z^2}$) reduce the gap by enhancing dispersion, others redistribute spectral weight without closing the fundamental gap.
 Finally, the interlayer magnetic alignment directly modulates the exchange splitting at the band edges.
 This effect not only alters the overall band gap but also lifts the spin degeneracy of the electronic states.
-The lifting of spin degeneracy, which manifests as small spin splittings in the band structure, is a key feature of the BA$^\prime$ and other indirect bilayers.
-The effect originates from the exchange interaction and is present in our calculations even without spin-orbit coupling, arising from the simultaneous breaking of time-reversal symmetry ($\mathcal{T}$) by the antiferromagnetic order and inversion symmetry ($\mathcal{P}$) by the non-centrosymmetric stacking.
+The lifting of spin degeneracy, which manifests as small spin splittings in the band structure, is a key feature of the BA$^\prime$ and other indirect bilayers. \bluemark{The resulting band splittings are relatively small and become clearly visible only upon magnification of the valence-band region (shown in Fig.~S7).} The effect originates from the exchange interaction and is present in our calculations even without spin-orbit coupling, arising from the simultaneous breaking of time-reversal symmetry ($\mathcal{T}$) by the antiferromagnetic order and inversion symmetry ($\mathcal{P}$) by the non-centrosymmetric stacking.
 While the absence of the combined $\mathcal{PT}$ symmetry is the prerequisite, the splitting itself results from the effective exchange fields imposed by the magnetic order within a structurally polar environment.
 In this sense, broken inversion symmetry enables asymmetric interlayer exchange coupling and sublattice-dependent potential gradients, which, together with the intrinsic AF exchange, give rise to finite and momentum-dependent spin splittings.
-Although spin-orbit coupling can further shape the spin texture (e.g., through Dzyaloshinskii-Moriya interactions), the dominant origin of the spin splitting here is the exchange interaction acting within a polar crystal structure.
+Although spin-orbit coupling may introduce additional relativistic corrections, such as Dzyaloshinskii-Moriya interactions, the spin splitting discussed here is primarily driven by exchange interactions in a non-centrosymmetric crystal structure.

 The magnitude of these splittings is highly sensitive to the interlayer magnetic alignment.
 In the parallel $\uparrow\downarrow/\uparrow\downarrow$ configuration, the exchange fields from the two layers add constructively, leading to pronounced band-edge splittings, 8.3~meV (VBM) and 11.6~meV (CBM) at the $\Gamma$ point, and similarly large values of 8.8~meV (VBM) and 12.1~meV (CBM) at the Y point.
 By contrast, in the antiparallel $\uparrow\downarrow/\downarrow\uparrow$ configuration, although the stacking likewise breaks $\mathcal{PT}$ symmetry, the opposing exchange fields largely cancel.
 This cancellation yields much smaller splittings, with the VBM and CBM reaching only 5.0~meV and 3.2~meV at $\Gamma$, and reducing further to 4.2~meV and 0.7~meV at M.